SAP-docs/abap-platform-trial-image/README.md

 ### Browser

-Accessing the port HTTP or HTTPS services via an internet browser does not have any special requirements as long as you use the port 50000 for HTPP or the port 50001 for HTTPS and the correct host.
+Accessing the port HTTP or HTTPS services via an internet browser does not have any special requirements as long as you use the port 50000 for HTTP or the port 50001 for HTTPS and the correct host.

 The host value depends on the way how you started the container.
 If you exposed all the required ports, than you can use *localhost*.
 If your Operating System allows you to configure IP routing the way that you can reach out the container's IP directly, you can use `<the container's IP>`.